srid/ema/docs/start/tutorial.md

 main = void $ Ema.runSite @Route ()
 ```

 The above is the *minimum* amount of code necessary to run an Ema site.
-Notice that as you replace and save this file, your browser (which is at <http://locahost:9001>) will [[hot-reload|hot reload]] to display "Hello, Ema".
+Notice that as you replace and save this file, your browser (which is pointing at <http://locahost:9001>) will [[hot-reload|hot reload]] to display "Hello, Ema".
 Congratulations, you just created your first website!

 ## Expanding on Hello World

 The above was a trivial static site with *one* page only.
+And there's nothing, umm, dynamic about it.
 Let's say we want to add a second page.
-And we might as well add more content than "Hello, Ema".
+And we might as well add more (dynamic; ie., time-varying) content than "Hello, Ema".
 Let's do that next.
 The first step is define the [[routes|route]] type that corresponds to our site's two pages.
 Replace the existing `Route` type with the following:

 ```haskell
 data Route